lharries/harries.co/_blog/first-growth-hire/index.md

 - Data fluency.
   - Why?
 They’ll be standing up new channels, analyzing results and allocating budget.
 If they run an A/B test but don’t take into account that the arms are unbalanced you’ll be doubling down on the worse option — and compounding the wrong way…

-They should have high-agency, be a ridiculously quick learner and not be afraid to learn new tools/systems.
+They should be able to work fully independently without engineering support.
+Evaluate if they are high-agency, a ridiculously quick learner and not afraid to learn new tools/systems.

 I explicitly don’t believe you need years of growth or marketing experience.
 Some of the best growth people we have hired were previous founders and PMs with no formal marketing experience.
 Hire for gradient over y-intercept.
 People launching their own projects and companies is a great indicator having the abilities listed as well as high agency.